jordan52/trickykegstands/src/site/checklist.md

 configuration - https://groups.google.com/forum/?fromgroups=\#!topic/socketstream/_KbMUPjsUaM
 Doing a script (called stepsToBuildInstallHaproxyWithSSL.txt right now) to build haproxy and forward it to a local tomcat.

+* set up elastic load balancer with a signed wildcard cert.

+Buy a geotrust wildcard cert from namecheap.

+openssl genrsa 2048 > juristatWildcard.pem

+openssl req -new -key juristatWildcard.pem -out csrJuristatWildcard.pem  (no password!)

+manage your ssl cert via namecheap. paste csrJuristatWildcard.pem into the box and go through the process where they email you with the confirmation.
+Accept the confirmation.
+They then will send you an email with 2 certificates attached as text called Webserver and Intermediary.
+Copy Webserver to a file called juristat509Server.pem and Copy Intermediary to juristat509Intermediate.pem

+in EC2, go to Load Balancers. click the one you want to add the cert. click the "listeners" tab. add a https listener. click the ssl certificate column. give the new cert a good name. paste juristatWildcard.pem into private key. paste juristat509Server.pem into Public Key Certificate.
+Paste juristat509Intermediate.pem into Certificate Chain.

+save all the files to somewhere central.

+you're done.

 ##Dealing With Logrotate and rsyslog